Pandora: QuickGuides EN: General Quick Guide

 - /var/log/mysqld.log.
 Mysqld log.

-It's also helpful to know some things about the permissions of some directories:
+On the other hand, it is also helpful to know some things about the permissions of some directories:

 Our community forum is open to everybody, create an account and ask away!